 The 'return' is the income the business earned over the last year.
-So, this means that for every £1 of its shareholder's investments, the company generates a profit of £0.17.
+That means that for every £1 worth of shareholders' equity, the company generated £0.02 in profit.

 What Has ROE Got To Do With Earnings Growth?

-A Side By Side comparison of Tate & Lyle's Earnings Growth And 17% ROE
+Tate & Lyle's Earnings Growth And 1.6% ROE

 Earnings growth is a huge factor in stock valuation.
 It’s important for an investor to know whether the market has priced in the company's expected earnings growth (or decline).
 This then helps them determine if the stock is placed for a bright or bleak future.
-One good indicator of expected earnings growth is the P/E ratio which determines the price the market is willing to pay for a stock based on its earnings prospects.
-So, you may want to check if Tate & Lyle is trading on a high P/E or a low P/E, relative to its industry.
+Has the market priced in the future outlook for TATE?
+You can find out in our latest intrinsic value infographic research report.

-Is Tate & Lyle Efficiently Re-investing Its Profits?
+Is Tate & Lyle Using Its Retained Earnings Effectively?